 # Rotations

-A **Rotation** is a reusable definition of who is on-call.
-You define a rotation once, then pick it from any Collection's Assignment Rules (for example, in [Round Robin Assignment](/clearfeed-help-center/clearfeed-helpdesk/assignment-rules.md#round-robin-assignment)).
+A **Rotation** is a reusable definition of who is on-call or who belongs to a responder group.
+You define a rotation once, then pick it from any Collection's Assignment Rules.
+Rotations can be used to [distribute requests with Round Robin](/clearfeed-help-center/clearfeed-helpdesk/assignment-rules.md#round-robin-assignment) or to [limit first-responder auto-assignment](/clearfeed-help-center/clearfeed-helpdesk/assignment-rules.md#limit-first-responder-assignment-to-a-rotation) to eligible members of the selected Rotation.

 There are two types of rotations: **Native** and **Slack Group**.